schwartzman/vela/content/programs.md

 * What kinds of activities might be especially _amplified in this context?_
 * _What singular gifts can sailors offer to the world?_

-## Overview & Examples
+## Approaches to Programming

+We design and conduct our primary programs in accordance with our central [values](/about/#values).
+Our inaugural activities will take place 2020; we'll add details here as programs are confirmed.

-At its heart, Vela develops participant-driven programs.
-Foundation leadership maintains a strategic vision regarding the kinds of programs the organization will sponsor, but doesn't define them directly.
-Instead, participants propose programs with reference to our central [values](/about/#values).
-These values then guide leadership as we evaluate, approve, guide, and coordinate the organization's activities.
-Thus our programming remains flexible and open-ended while clustering into three primary areas of endeavor, which themselves fall broadly along the lines of our values.
+Once we have established some momentum, we also intend to develop participant-driven programs.
+In this approach, foundation leadership will maintain a strategic vision regarding the kinds of programs the organization will sponsor, but won't define them directly.
+Instead, participants will propose programs with reference to our central values.
+We will then evaluate, approve, guide, and coordinate these additional offerings.

-Given our adherence to a decentralized programming model and our current very early stage of growth, we face a bit of a chicken/egg conundrum when it comes to discussing future programs in detail.
-Still, despite the challenges it can occasionally present, we see the fluidity that animates our programming model as our greatest strength, the priceless sapphire at the heart of our citadel.

-Let's imagine some possibilities.
+In either case, our programming remains flexible and open-ended while clustering into three primary areas of endeavor, which themselves fall broadly along the lines of our values.

+Given our current very early stage of growth, it's not yet feasible to describe future programs in detail.
+We can, however, imagine some possibilities.

 Value | Example Programs
 --|--
 Kindness | <ul><li>Itinerant medical clinic & lab</li><li>Refugee transport</li><li>Marine medical training</li><li>Cargo transport (charitable/humanitarian goods)</li></ul>
 Wisdom | <ul><li>Think tanks, seminars, conferences, roundtables, workshops</li><li>Scientific research expeditions</li><li>Island permaculture</li><li>Cargo transport (commodity/commercial goods)</li></ul>
 Grace | <ul><li>Artistic residencies, tours, collaborations</li><li>Freediving expeditions</li><li>Cultural exchange expeditions</li><li>Contemplative practice</li></ul>

 ## Why Sailing?